markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 - In the `addEventListener()` method at the bottom of the file

 If the name was updated in both places, the application should still work, but it's always best to test it before we move on just in case.
-Save `script.js` and test the code by submitting a form.
+Save `script.js` and test the code by submitting the form.

 If it still works, great!
 If it doesn't, double check that nothing was spelled incorrectly.
 If it was working and the only thing that changed was renaming the handler function, then there may be a typo or misspelling somewhere.